fromsantanu/C-Language/pages/Chapter05-01.md

-# Chapter: Definition and Declaration of Functions
+# Definition and Declaration of Functions

 Functions are essential components of any C program.
 They allow you to modularize your code, improving readability, reusability, and maintainability.
 This chapter covers the **definition** and **declaration** of functions in C.